ptia/Quadricottero/README.md

-## Quadricottero - An Arduino quadcopter
+## Quadricottero - An Arduino quadcopter with an Android client

 Quadricottero is an Arduino-based quadcopter flight controller.
 Its main features are: